 Role of Linalool in increasing the immune systems resistance/resilience to stress

-Again this studies have only taken place on rodents.
+Again these studies have only taken place on rodents.
 Normally the amount of white cells (Lymphocytes) decreases over time in response to stress.
 However, when exposed to Linalool this effect decreased, suggesting that Linalool may toughen up the immune system during periods of stress.

 Antimicrobial effects of Linalool